 We will go through the information sheet again at each interview and you can say whether you are happy to still take part,

-In exchange for your time and effort, we will give you £10 per interview to say thank you.
+In exchange for your time and effort, we will give you £10 Love2Shop voucher per interview to say thank you.

 What will I be asked to do?

 The interviews are an opportunity for you to talk about your experiences as a young dad.